mParticle/docs/src/pages/developers/sdk/ios/event-tracking/index.md

 ## Overview

-The mParticle platform supports many different types of "events," and the iOS SDK is a stateful HTTP client for the mParticle [events API](/developers/server/).
+The mParticle platform supports many different types of "events," and the iOS SDK is a stateful HTTP client for the mParticle [Events API](/developers/server/http/).
 The SDK maintains a current user state (as mentioned in the [IDSync](/developers/sdk/iOS/identity/) and [user](/developers/sdk/ios/users/) guides), as well as a lightweight SQLite database to record events and ensure reliable delivery to the mParticle events API regardless of network coverage, app force-closes, and other challenging scenarios.

 When the SDK performs an upload it does so as a "batch" of data which contains: